namitaML/RelDenClu-Non-linear-feature-relation-based-biclustering/README.md

 # RelDenClu-Non-linear-feature-relation-based-biclustering
-This a biclustering method based on non linear feature depndence.
+This is a biclustering method named PF-RelDenBi, based on non-linear feature dependence.